 Bilateral relations between Switzerland and Iraq are good and have become closer in recent years.
-In its relations with Iraq, Switzerland focuses on migration and peacebuilding.
-Switzerland is supporting the stabilisation of the country and the maintenance of lasting peace through various cooperation activities, particularly in the humanitarian field.
+Switzerland prioritises migration and peacebuilding, engaging in a range of cooperation activities, particularly in the humanitarian field, to assist in stabilising the country and achieving lasting peace.

 Bilateral relations Switzerland–Iraq